BatGap Logo

 Tom: Yeah, I do.

 Tom: I do.
-For the individual stuff I charge.
-I charge about, I think it’s 50 pounds an hour.
+For the individual stuff, I charge about, I think, £50 an hour.
 For the group stuff, it’s an optional donation.
-So I ask for a 10 pound donation, but if people don’t want to give or they’re not able to, that’s absolutely fine.
-I just really wan…, for me, the groups are just a way of sharing it to as many people as possible, regardless of ability to pay.
+So, I ask for a £10 donation, but if people don’t want to give or they’re not able to, that’s absolutely fine.

-Tom: But they’re also beneficial in different ways.
-I mean, there’s real benefits coming to the group that you don’t get from one to one.
-And there’s real benefit of one-to-one that you don’t get from a group.
-I mean, that’s something that I’ve learned as well.
-I didn’t realize.
+I just really want the groups to be a way of sharing this with as many people as possible, regardless of their ability to pay.
+But they’re also beneficial in different ways.
+There are real benefits to coming to the group that you don’t get from one-to-one sessions, and there are real benefits to one-to-one sessions that you don’t get from a group.
+That’s something that I’ve learned as well.
+I didn’t realize it.
 I thought one-to-one would just be better.

 Rick: Yeah.
 No, I know what you mean.
 Yeah.

-Rick: Things come up in a group that you wouldn’t have thought of yourself and that, some that is, oh yeah, that’s a great idea.
+Rick: Things come up in a group that you wouldn’t have thought of yourself, and you think, “Oh, yeah, that’s a great idea.
 Great question.
-I wouldn’t have thought of that.
+I wouldn’t have thought of that.”

 Tom: And also the relationships.
 No, you’re absolutely right.
-And also the relationships that are developed in groups.
-You know, people get to know each other and they connect with each other and they teach each other things that sometimes we have people in groups teaching each other things.
-And I’m taking notes.
-I’m like, wow, I never would have thought of that one.
-That’s a really good teaching.
-So it’s great for me as well.
+The relationships that are developed in groups are important too.
+People get to know each other, and they connect with each other and teach each other things.
+Sometimes we have people in groups teaching each other things, and I’m taking notes.
+I’m like, “Wow, I never would have thought of that one.
+That’s a really good teaching.”
+So, it’s great for me as well.

 Tom: Yeah.